godotengine/godot-docs/tutorials/2d/viewport_and_canvas_transforms.rst

 Canvas transform
 ----------------

-As mentioned in the previous tutorial :ref:`doc_canvas_layers`, every CanvasItem node (remember that Node2D and Control based nodes use CanvasItem as their common root) will reside in a *Canvas Layer*.
+As mentioned in the previous tutorial, :ref:`doc_canvas_layers`, every CanvasItem node (remember that Node2D and Control based nodes use CanvasItem as their common root) will reside in a *Canvas Layer*.
 Every canvas layer has a transform (translation, rotation, scale, etc.) that can be accessed as a :ref:`Matrix32 <class_Matrix32>`.

-By default, nodes are drawn in Layer 0, in the built-in canvas.
-To put nodes in a different layer, a :ref:`CanvasLayer <class_CanvasLayer>` node can be used.
-This was covered in the previous tutorial anyway, just refreshing.
+Also covered in the previous tutorial, nodes are drawn by default in Layer 0, in the built-in canvas.
+To put nodes in a different layer, a :ref:`CanvasLayer
+<class_CanvasLayer>` node can be used.

 Global canvas transform
 -----------------------